What is the change?

 No. All monthly-paid faculty, salaried staff, graduate students, and fellows will transition to the semimonthly pay schedule.

 How will this change affect my tax withholdings and deductions?

-Monthly payroll tax withholdings and deductions will be equally divided between the two semimonthly pay periods, with two exceptions—Commuter Rail and Vanpool deductions, which will continue to be deducted on the last pay date of the month only.
+Monthly payroll tax withholdings and deductions will be equally divided between the two semimonthly pay periods, with three exceptions—Commuter Rail, Vanpool, and Educational Loan Plan deductions, which will continue to be deducted on the last pay date of the month only.